 Henry B. King Scholarship

-An award available to an undergraduate student in the Business School in good academic standing with proven financial need.
+An award \$1,000-\$1,500 available to an undergraduate student in the School of Business and Digital Media.
+The recipient should be in good academic standing with proven financial need.

 Hirair and Anna Hovnanian Foundation Scholarship